gt2985/jekyll-now/_posts/2015-02-04-XEE attacks on REST API.md

 ---
 layout: post
-title: XEE attacks on REST API
+title: Prevent XEE attacks for REST API
 published: true
 ---

 Recently while testing my REST API for invalid XML data, I found an XEE susceptibility.

-XEE attacks are possible as we send xml payload which get parsed by the parsers at runtime.
+XEE attacks are possible as we send xml payloads which get parsed by the parsers at runtime.
 Major XEE attacks can be clasified as
 1. XML Injection Attacks
 2. XML Expansion Attacks